 24 Hour Treat: Heirloom Tomato Soup

 This was served with fresh corn, which only added to the seasonality of the heirloom tomatoes.
 I know heirloom tomatoes sound pretentious, but they’re really just wild and wacky.
 Nothing like the pale tomatoes at my neighborhood Morton Williams that taste like water.
 (Yes, I’m hating on my local Morton Williams.
-Their produce sucks and it needs to know about it.)
+Its produce sucks and it needs to know about it.)

-Maybe we could come up with an unpretentious name for tomatoes.
+Maybe we could come up with an unpretentious name for heirloom tomatoes.
 Rodeo tomatoes?
 NASCAR tomatoes?
 I feel like I’m starting to get condescending here.
 Tom Hanks tomatoes?
 Everybody likes Tom Hanks.

 The second course got a little heavier with house-made bucatini.
 It was served with only lemon, black pepper, and shad roe bottarga.
 This reminded me of simple pasta dishes I’ve had in Italy like cacio e pepe.
 There are really only four ingredients in this dish so the handmade pasta can shine through.